jhuapl-boss/boss-manage/docs/UpdatingProduction.md

-# Updating the existing Production stack
+# Updating the existing bossdb stack

 This guide helps walk you through the different steps that need to happen to update an existing production stack with the latest code.